Covid 19 coronavirus: Unexpected symptoms in some patients

 "Although fever, cough and shortness of breath may be the most common symptoms, if 10 per cent or 15 per cent of patients present with Covid – and we have several thousand cases in Melbourne – there will be presentations with headache and with conjunctivitis," Dr Carmel Crock, the head of emergency at the Victorian Eye and Ear Hospital, told the ABC's 7.30.

-The programme reported the hospital's emergency department recently treated two patients with ear and headaches who gave them a "nasty surprise" when they later tested positive for Covid-19.
+The programme reported the hospital's emergency department recently treated two patients with ear-ache and headaches who gave them a "nasty surprise" when they later tested positive for Covid-19.

 "They were seen by our ear, nose and throat doctor, who ruled out an ear cause of the pain and they were then referred to see the eye doctor as well, who tried to rule out eye causes for the headache," Crocks said.